adrianleb/sullivan/README.md

 ```

 ##### flex.column
-outputs:
+Outputs:
 ```
 {
   display: 'flex',
   flex-direction: 'column'
 }
 ```
-if you need to do anything else with flex, you're on your own.
+If you need to do anything else with flex, you're on your own.

 ## TODO

-- Finish this readme file to begin with.
+- Finish this readme file.
 - Truncation text util.
 - Some tests would be nice.

+# Contributing
+Please do, this is built on top of other amazing open-source projects and belongs to the community.
+- Ideas? suggest anything over an Issue or PR!
+- Suggestions?
+Read above!
+- bugs?
+Read above!
+- this code smells and you can do better?
+Yes!
+You know what to do!

+# License (MIT)

+Copyright (c) 2016 Adrian le Bas

+Includes works from https://github.com/Khan/aphrodite, which is MIT licensed with the following copyright:

+Copyright (c) 2016 Khan Academy

+Which itself includes work from other libraries...